Cisplatine War: The outbreak of war

 With the rebellion gaining traction after the victories at Rincón and Sarandí, the Argentines began mobilizing for war.
-The Congress of the United Provinces approved, on 11 May 1825, a law that provided for the creation and maintenance of an army.
+On 9 May 1825, the Congress of the United Provinces ordered Manuel José García to be sent to Upper Peru as a plenipotentiary to secure Simón Bolívar's support against Brazil, which was seen as an "arm of the Holy Alliance in the Americas".
+The instructions given to García included a proposal for joint action by Colombia, Peru, and Chile to force the evacuation of Cisplatina.
+According to Luís Alberto Bandeira, the negotiations ultimately failed due to the demands made by Bolívar, who, despite having the Brazilian invasion of Chiquitos and Moxos as a pretext, insisted on assuming overall command of operations and feared the consequences such an attack might have with Great Britain.
+The Argentine Congress approved, on 11 May 1825, a law that provided for the creation and maintenance of an army.
 This army, created by Juan Gregorio de las Heras on 13 May 1825, was named "Observation Army" and had a predicted strength of 8,000 men.
 Command was given to general Martín Rodriguez, who positioned it along the Uruguay River without any notification to the Brazilian government.
 This act caused the protest of the Brazilian consul in Buenos Aires, Antônio José Falcão da Frota, who had been appointed for the office that same month.

 On the night of 20 October 1825, the population in Buenos Aires took to the streets and attacked the Brazilian consulate shouting death to the emperor of Brazil and insulting the Brazilian consul, to which the Argentine government refused to give any satisfaction.
 According to Argentine historian Ángel Carranza, the people and the press in Argentina "ardently clamored for the vindication of the usurped property".
 A few days later, on 28 October, Frota wrote his last report to the Brazilian government, declaring that the United Provinces' Congress had already decided on war.
 Fearing for his own safety, he left Buenos Aires and returned to Brazil.

 The Argentine Congress proclaimed the Cisplatina province reintegrated into the United Provinces on 25 October 1825, declaring that it would help the insurgents against Brazil by all means; this decision was communicated to the Minister of Foreign Affairs of Brazil by means of a note on 3 November.
 The following day, the Argentine government broke off diplomatic relations with Brazil, claiming that the Imperial Navy had engaged in acts of hostility in the River Plate.
 Faced with this situation, the Empire of Brazil then responded by formally declaring war on the United Provinces on 10 December 1825, with admiral Rodrigo Lobo declaring "all the ports of the Republic in a state of blockade" eleven days later, on 21 December.
 The United Provinces reciprocated on 1 December 1826.
-In order to effectively fight Brazil, the Argentine Congress then passed a constitution in Argentina, created the central executive power, and elected Bernardino Rivadavia, a liberal and prominent unitario as the country's first president.